PRVR: Partially Relevant Video Retrieval: Related Work

-\textbf{T2VR}.
-The T2VR task has gained much attention in recent years \cite{dong2018predicting,song2019Polysemous,chen2020fine,ging2020coot,sigir2020tree,han2021fine,liu2021progressive,wang2020learning,eccv2022-laff}, aiming to retrieve relevant videos by a given query from a set of pre-trimmed video clips.
+The T2VR task has gained much attention in recent years \cite{dong2018predicting,song2019Polysemous,chen2020fine,jin2020deep,sigir2020tree,han2021fine,liu2021progressive,wang2020learning,wu2020interpretable}, aiming to retrieve relevant videos by a given query from a set of pre-trimmed video clips.
 The retrieved clips are supposed to be fully relevant to the given query.
 A common solution for T2VR is to first encode videos and textual queries and then map them into common embedding spaces where the cross-modal similarity is measured.
-Therefore, current works mainly focus on video encoding \cite{liu2019use,jin2021hierarchical,feng2021exploiting,song2021spatial}, sentence encoding \cite{chen2020fine,li2020sea,croitoru2021teachtext}, and their cross-modal similarity learning \cite{yu2018joint,dong2021dual,gabeur2020multi,wu2021hanet}.
-Different from the above works, we consider a more realistic scenario, where videos are supposed to be partially relevant to a specific query.
-We thus focus more on how to measure the partial relevance between textual queries and videos.
+Therefore, current works mainly focus on video representation \cite{liu2019use,jin2021hierarchical,feng2021exploiting,song2021spatial,gao2020learning,gao2023vectorized,liu2023cross}, sentence representation \cite{chen2020fine,li2020sea,croitoru2021teachtext}, and their cross-modal similarity learning \cite{yu2018joint,dong2021dual,gabeur2020multi,wu2021hanet,liu2022entity}.
+As our work mainly focuses on video representation and cross-modal similarity learning, we review recent progress in these two aspects in the following.